 Tarot Cards vs. Palm reading: What's the difference?

-Both tarot reading and palmistry have been used for centuries as ways to explore life’s questions.
-They fall under the broad umbrella of divination, practices that use symbols, patterns, or physical traits to examine personality, timing, and possibilities.
-Neither is a predictive science, but both offer structured frameworks for honest self-reflection.
-Understanding the differences between them helps you decide which approach suits your current question or practice.
+Both tarot and palmistry have been used for centuries to explore life’s questions.
+They fall under divination: practices that use symbols, patterns, or physical traits to examine personality, timing, and possibilities.
+Neither is a predictive science.
+But both give you a structured framework for honest self-reflection, and understanding the differences helps you decide which approach fits your current question or practice.

 The short answer: Tarot uses a deck of 78 symbolic cards to explore current circumstances and possible paths, while palm reading interprets the physical lines and shapes of your hand to reveal long-term personality traits and life patterns.